ZimmerAllDay/btcwords/README.md

 # Additional Notes

-> Remember that the Generative ORC-721 Protocol is experimental.
-As of now, there is no way to index the blockchain to scan for all valid inscriptions from any collection, although there are currently beta validators available for individual collections.
-For more information about the progress of ORC-721 developments, see the [inscribes/inscribes public repp](https://github.com/inscribes/inscribes)
+> The Generative ORC-721 Protocol and all projects built with it are experimental.
+Currently, there is no way to index the blockchain to scan for all valid inscriptions from any collection, although there are beta validators available for individual collections.
+For more information or to contribute to the development of the ORC-721 ecosystem, read the full Generative Art ORC-721 Github linked above, or join the conversation in the [Ordinal Punks discord](https://discord.gg/FTW9UDqv) in the Generative-orc-721 channel.

-> Do not inscribe these if you are seeking financial gain
+> Do NOT inscribe these if you are seeking financial gain

-> Do inscribe these if you are interested in experimenting with new ways to work with data sources stored on the bitcoin blockchain
+> DO inscribe these if you want to experiment with data sources stored on the bitcoin blockchain